yugabyte/yugabyte-db/docs/content/latest/faq/yugabyte-platform.md

 For a complete list of prerequisites, refer to [Prerequisites](../../yugabyte-platform/install-yugabyte-platform/prerequisites/).

-## What are the OS requirements and permissions to run YugabyteDB data nodes?
+## What are the requirements to run YugabyteDB data nodes?

 Prerequisites for YugabyteDB data nodes are listed in the YugabyteDB [Deployment checklist](../../../deploy/checklist).